Content provided as an educational volunteer effort of the

 Wednesday, January 25, 2006, 11:05 AM

+A virtual photo tour of the Emeryville Amtrak Station can be found by clicking here.
 Actually, virtual photo tours of many of the Amtrak stations up and down the west coast and throughout the nation can be found by clicking here.

 Wednesday, January 25, 2006, 11:20 AM